How to create a slick animation from Killing Eve

 The song selection is excellent.
 Coincidentally, I saw in the titles that there is a Song Co-ordinator who must do this!
 I found myself searching for some of the featured music after watching a few different episodes!

-What I want to do is create a similar montage to the video above, but make it random.
-The colors, the oozing blood trail, and the song will be chosen at random each time it plays.
+What I want to do is to create a montage of the different variations.
+Every few seconds, it will randomly generate a new variation of the title sequence.
+The colors, the oozing blood trail, and the song will be chosen at random each time.

 Here is the completed animation.